pixelflinger/lanczos-2d/README.md

 ![lanczos-2 and Lanczos-3](art/lanczos.svg)

+Lanczos can be used effectively for resampling a digital signal or as a low-pass filter.

+The $a$ parameter defines the filter support or width.
+The larger the support the better the filter performs (i.e.: approximates the ideal reconstruction filter), but the more computationally intensive it becomes.
+Lanczos-2, or $L_2(x)$, has a width of 4 and requires four samples when used to resample a signal.
+Similarly, Lanczos-3, or $L_3(x)$, has a width of 6 and requires six samples.

 Lanczos as defined above is a 1D filter, but obviously here we need a 2D application of it.
 That's where things start to become weird.
 There is something peculiar in the various usages of Lanczos as a 2D filter: sometimes it